avajs/ava/docs/recipes/babelrc.md

 ## AVA's default transpiler behavior

-AVA by default provides some nifty JavaScript features, like [`async`](https://github.com/avajs/ava#async-function-support), to your test-environment.
-To make this possible AVA transpiles the tests and helper files using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) Babel preset.

-This is a great feature for projects where you desire to not transpile your source before deploying but enjoy using ECMAScript for writing tests.
+AVA lets you use some nifty JavaScript features, like [async functions](https://github.com/avajs/ava#async-function-support).
+To make this work on older Node.js versions AVA transpiles the tests and helper files using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) Babel preset.
+This is great for projects where you do not use Babel for your source, but do want to use the newest JavaScript features for your tests.

 ## Customizing how AVA transpiles your tests